 From the pendulum-based drawing machine by Eske Rex to the art of Tim Knowles who attaches writing implements to trees, I love when the seemingly random lines of chaos (or maybe just physics) are rendered visible using ink or pencil.
 This latest project titled STYN by Netherlands-based graduate student Sam van Doorn is no exception.
 Using modified parts from an old pinball machine van Doorn created a one-of-a-kind drawing device that utilizes standard flippers to control a ink-covered sphere that moves across a temporary poster placed on the game surface.
 He suggets that skill then becomes a factor, as the better you are at pinball the more complex the drawing becomes.
 See much more on his website, here.
-My drawing would have a single line that goes between the flippers and then have TILT written all over it. (via lustik)
+My drawing would have a single line that goes between the flippers and then have TILT written all over it.

 Do stories and artists like this matter to you?
-Become a Colossal Member and support independent arts publishing.
-Join a community of like-minded readers who are passionate about contemporary art, help support our interview series, gain access to partner discounts, and much more.
+Become a Colossal Member today and support independent arts publishing for as little as $5 per month.
+You'll connect with a community of like-minded readers who are passionate about contemporary art, read articles and newsletters ad-free, sustain our interview series, get discounts and early access to our limited-edition print releases, and much more.
 Join now!